Green Peppercorn

 Pro Tips

-- Use immediately for best flavor
+- Use frozen peppercorns directly without thawing for best texture

 Origin & Heritage